jasonblanchard/openapi-typescript-server/README.md

 ```

 Otherwise, thrown errors will propagate up the call stack to your global error handler.
 You can check for `err instanceof NotImplementedError` if you want to handle those with a `501 Not Implemented` status code.

-## Design goals

-The main goal of this package is to ensure that the server implementation stays in sync with the API documentation by generating a typed interface _from_ the OpenAPI spec.

-This schema-first approach documents your system for humans or LLM coding agents, and helps you achieve type safety across the system.

-### In scope/goals

-- **Trade off build time complexity for runtime simplicity**.
-By using codegen as a build step, the surface area of what's executed on the server is reduced.
-- **Keep package footprint small**.
-Keep the solution space narrow by integrating with existing solutions.

-### Out of scope/non-goals

-- **Schema validation & type coercion**.
-This package assumes that all data inputs have been validated and coerced to the expected types by the time they get to your route handlers.
-Use other middleware like [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) to handle validation and coercion.
-- **Security & auth scopes**.
-This package does not handle any authentication nor authorization and ignores all security aspects of your OpenAPI schema.

-### Inspiration & prior art

-This package was heavily influenced by the [Go oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) package and gRPC ergonomics.

-### Comparison to other solutions

-- [openapi-typescript](https://github.com/openapi-ts/openapi-typescript).
-This library only generates types from an OpenAPI spec, not operation interfaces.
-This is foundational to this library, but only part of the solution.
-- [openapi-ts-router](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router).
-This library works similarly, but requires that you bring your own path validators alongside the route handlers.
-It also doesn't ensure that you've implemented the entire spec.
-- [tRPC](https://trpc.io/).
-This library tightly couples frontend and backend code and only works for systems that are TypeScript on the frontend and backend.
-It also requires a decent amount of runtime complexity to tie clients and servers together.